MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-api/appliedbandwidthlimit-element-sdn-api-schema-a.md

 (Properties element) (QualityUpdate element) (LyncDiagnostics element) (Lync SDN API Schema A)

 Displays the limits applied.
-It is provided only in QualityUpdate events when Call Admission Control is used.
+It's provided only in QualityUpdate events when Call Admission Control is used.

 **Applies to**: Lync 2013